horizonx-tech/chainsight-cli/docs/index.md

 Usage: csx deploy [OPTIONS]

 Options:
   -p, --path <PATH>                Specify the path of the project to deploy.
-If not specified, the current directory is targeted -v, --verbose...
+If not specified, the current directory is targeted
+  -v, --verbose...
 Displays detailed information about operations. -vv will generate a very large number of messages and can affect performance
   -c, --component <COMPONENT>      Specify the component to deploy.
 If this option is not specified, the command will be given to all components managed by the project
+  -q, --quiet...
+Suppresses informational messages. -qq limits to errors only; -qqqq disables them all
-      --network <NETWORK>      Specify the network to execute on [default: local] [possible values: local, ic] -q, --quiet...
-Suppresses informational messages. -qq limits to errors only; -qqqq disables them all --port <PORT>            Specifies the port to call.
-This option is used only if the target is localhost -h, --help                   Print help
+      --network <NETWORK>          Specify the network to execute on [default: local] [possible values: local, ic] --port <PORT>                Specifies the port to call.
+This option is used only if the target is localhost --with-cycles <WITH_CYCLES>  Specify the initial number of cycles for canister.
+Used as a parameter for `dfx canister create`
+  -h, --help                       Print help
 ```

 ## csx exec